gautam1228/Assembler/README.md

 ## Credits

-This assembler program was developed by Aditya Aggardwal, Gautam Singh, Kunal Sharma, Mehul Pahuja.
+This assembler program was developed by Aditya Aggarwal, Gautam Singh, Kunal Sharma, Mehul Pahuja.

 ## Feedback and Contributions